-Thinking about having your animal spayed or neutered?
+Are you thinking about having your animal spayed or neutered?
 We encourage you to visit us at Centre Street Animal Hospital located in Thornhill to discuss all of the available options.
-We will discuss what is involved in the spaying or neutering procedure as well as give you a tour of our facilities where the operation will be taking place and provide guidance so that you can make the best choice for your pet.
+We will discuss what is involved in the spaying or neutering procedure as well as give you a tour of our facilities so that you can see first hand where the operation will be taking place.
+We will also provide guidance specific to your own situation so that you can make the best decision for your pet.

-We can perform any other pre-authorized procedures while your pet is under anesthetic such as micro chipping, baby teeth extractions and routine dental scaling.
-This extra work will not impact on the recovery times for your pet’s spay or neutering procedure, but it will save your pet the discomfort of sitting through another procedure at a later date- and you save time and money as well.
+We can perform any other pre-authorized procedures while your pet is under anesthetic such as microchipping, baby teeth extractions and routine dental scaling.
+This extra work will not impact the recovery times for your pet’s spay or neutering procedure, but it will save your pet the discomfort of going through another procedure at a later date- and you will save time and money as well.
 We can customize the procedure to suit your needs and financial considerations as well as provide a safe and successful procedure for your pet.

 Laser surgery is used for all procedures, as it can be very beneficial for many reasons.
 Laser surgery is recognized in human and veterinary medicine for its benefits to both patient and surgeon.
 While several types of lasers are used for different applications, the primary device used in soft tissue surgery is a carbon dioxide laser.
 The advent of the surgical lasers has improved the treatment of many disease states previously treated with a scalpel or electrosurgical unit.
 The laser provides the surgeon with increased control, while significantly reducing the pain and swelling due to its unique properties.
 There is less bleeding and less swelling in the area where the procedure will take place, while also reducing the risk of infection which leads to a faster recovery.
-We want the Spaying or Neutering of your pet to be as easy and safe as possible.
+We want any surgery performed on your pet, including their spay or neuter, of your pet to be as easy and safe as possible.

 The CO2 laser beam seals nerve endings as it cuts through tissue.
 This reduces the amount of pain the patient feels during and after surgery.

 The CO2 laser beam cauterizes and seals small blood vessels as it cuts.
-This laser energy achieves hemostasis and provides the surgeon with a bloodless surgical field in most procedures
+This laser energy achieves hemostasis, which is a process that causes bleeding to stop, meaning to keep blood within a damage blood vessel and providing the surgeon with a bloodless surgical field in most procedures.

 There is no physical contact between the laser and the surgical region, eliminating the tearing and bruising of tissue associated with traditional surgical methods.
 Lymphatic vessels are also sealed.